leftfield-geospatial/geedim/docs/getting_started/cli.rst

 Paths and URIs
 --------------

 Command line and API file / directory parameters can be specified as local paths or remote URIs.
 Geedim uses `fsspec <https://github.com/fsspec/filesystem_spec>`__ for file IO, which provides built-in support for `a number of remote file systems <https://filesystem-spec.readthedocs.io/en/stable/api.html#implementations>`__.
-Support for other remote systems is available by installing `the relevant extension package <https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations>`__.
+Support for other remote systems is available by installing `the relevant extension package <https://filesystem-spec.readthedocs.io/en/stable/api.html#other-known-implementations>`__.
 See the `fsspec documentation <https://filesystem-spec.readthedocs.io/en/stable/features.html#configuration>`__ if your file system requires credentials or other configuration.

 Command chaining
 ----------------

 Multiple |geedim|_ commands can be chained together in a pipeline where image results from previous commands form inputs to the current command.
 For example, to download a composite of the images produced by a search, the ``search``, ``composite`` and ``download`` commands would be chained.
 Cloud mask configuration and ``--region`` / ``--bbox`` options are also piped between commands to save repeating these for multiple commands.
-More detail on what each command reads from and outputs to the pipeline are given in the sections below.
+More detail on what each command reads from and outputs to the pipeline are given in the sections that follow.

 Cloud configuration
 -------------------